 In addition to rephrasing key questions about the Bible, the 80 new questions CD adds some new questions, and includes one game set about “famous and fun verses.”
-This new set is a little easier, has better question graphics, and was especially designed for Bongo fans who have already been through the original 80.
+This new set is a little easier for younger students, has better question graphics, and was especially designed for Bongo fans who have already been through the original 80.
 Learn more.

 AS you look for the 20 questions in Bongo’s jungle, Bongo is chased by his annoying friends, Sid the Surf Mummy and the Bad-boy Bongo-eating Plants.
 Collecting bananas and slinging them with Bongo’s slingshot takes care of them (or you can just run around most of them).
 (Teachers: Make sure you print the guide and maps to the jungle so you look like a genius!)